Theflowz0ne/SocialSlate/README.md

 -   **User Authentication**: Robust sign up, login, and logout functionalities powered by Breeze.
 -   **Profile Management**: Users can create and update their profiles.
--   **Post Management**: Users can post, update, edit and delete posts as desired.
+-   **Post Management**: Users can create, update, edit and delete posts as desired.

 ## Technologies